Design and Scheduling of an AI-based Queueing System: Proof of results in Section

 As a direct corollary of Lemma~\ref{lemma: conv of lambda p q for each reviewer} and Assumption~\ref{assumption: AI triage system} (ii), for each reviewer $r$, their limiting traffic intensity satisfies

-Therefore, all reviewers operate under heavy traffic conditions and satisfy Assumption~\ref{assumption: data generating process} and~\ref{assumption: heavy traffic}.
+Therefore, all reviewers operate under heavy traffic conditions, each of which satisfies Assumption~\ref{assumption: data generating process} and~\ref{assumption: heavy traffic}.
 This enables us to directly apply results for the single-server queueing system to each reviewer.
 Since the analysis is similar, we only present the main results below and skip proof details.

-\paragraph{Endogenous Processes of the AI-based Triage System} We define the concerned endogenous processes below to analyze the AI-based triage system following Definition~\ref{definition: concerned process}. \begin{definition}[Endogenous processes of the AI-based triage system] Given the filtering level $\fl$, toxicity level $\tx$, and the number of hired reviewers $\Gamma(\fl)$, for each system $n$ and reviewer $r$, we define the following processes: \begin{enumerate}[(i)] \item (Input process for predicted classes) Let $\fL_{l, r}^n (t)$ be the total service time requested by all jobs predicted as class $l$ and assigned to reviewer $r$ by time $t\in[0, n]$, i.e., $\fL_{l, r}^n (t) =\sum_{s=1}^{\tApsr^n (t)} \fY_{sl,r}^n \tv_{s,r}^n$, $t\in [0,n]$.
+\paragraph{Endogenous Processes of the AI-based Triage System} We define the concerned endogenous processes below to analyze the AI-based triage system following Definition~\ref{definition: concerned process}. \begin{definition}[Endogenous processes of the AI-based triage system] Given the filtering level $\fl$, toxicity level $\tx$, and the number of hired reviewers $\Gamma(\fl)$, we define the following processes associated with reviewer $r$ in system $n$: \begin{enumerate}[(i)] \item (Input process for predicted classes) Let $\fL_{l, r}^n (t)$ be the total service time requested by all jobs predicted as class $l$ by time $t\in[0, n]$, i.e., $\fL_{l, r}^n (t) =\sum_{s=1}^{\tApsr^n (t)} \fY_{sl,r}^n \tv_{s,r}^n$, $t\in [0,n]$.
 Moreover, let $\TfL_{l,r}^n (t)$ be the corresponding diffusion-scaled process, defined as

 \item (Cumulative total input process) Let $\sumtL^n(t; \mathbf{z}, r) = \sum_l \fL_{l,r}^n (t), t\in[0, n]$ be the cumulative total input process and $\sumTtL^n(t; \mathbf{z}, r) := \sum_{l=1}^K \TfL_{l,r}^n (t),~t\in[0, 1]$ be the corresponding diffusion-scaled process, i.e.,